chef/chef-oss-practices/communication/video-conferencing.md

   - Difficult for non-native English speakers
   - Difficult to quickly catch up on after the fact
-  - Attendance is difficult for those not in US timezones
+  - Attendance is difficult for those not in common timezones (e.g. US)

 ## Video Conferencing Best Practices